 These dogs are fairly rare, and they almost vanished entirely during the chaos of World War II.
 Nevertheless, a handful of dedicated breeders managed to rescue the breed and ensure they’d be around for future generations.

-The Komondor gained American Kennel Club (AKC) recognition in 1937.
+American Kennel Club (AKC) recognition in 1937.
+Komondor Size

 Like most other guarding breeds, Komondorok are big dogs.
 They may not be as massive as Tibetan mastiffs or some of the other gigantic guarding breeds, but they often approach 100 pounds in weight.
 Additionally, their corded coats help to make them look even more massive than they actually are.